The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Program structure and algorithmic details

-Due to the mapping of six spin components into the two channels [see Eqs.\eqref{su2_chan_1}-\eqref{su2_chan_2}], the size of the \verb=2PFile= is only about one third of the initial \verb=G2File=.
+Due to the mapping of six spin components into the two channels, the size of the \verb=2PFile= is only about one third of the initial \verb=G2File=.

-\subsection{Compound indices and matrix operations}
+\subsubsection{Compound indices and matrix operations}

 In order to efficiently perform the orbital and frequency summations, we introduce compound indices so as to write the equations presented in Section \ref{equations} as matrix operations.
-The compound indices are obtained by transforming the four orbital and two fermionic frequency indices, e.g., of $F^{\omega\nu\nu'}_{lmm\pr l\pr}$, into two compound indices: the two left orbital indices $lm$ and the left fermionic frequency index $\nu$ are combined into one compound index $\{ml,\nu \}$, while the two right orbital indices $m\pr l\pr$ and the right fermionic frequency index $\nu'$ form the second compound index $\{m\pr l\pr,\nu' \}$. \footnote{Note that the bosonic frequency $\omega$ does not enter the compound index; in fact, the AbinitioD$\Gamma$A program is parallelized over the "external" index $\cvec{q} = ( \kvec{q}, \omega )$.} This way, $F^{\omega\nu\nu'}_{lmm\pr l\pr}$ can be written in matrix form, $F^{\omega}_{\{m\pr l\pr,\nu'\}\{ml,\nu\}}$, as illustrated in Fig.~\ref{fig:g_matrix_1}.
+The compound indices are obtained by transforming the four orbital and two fermionic frequency indices, e.g., of $F^{\omega\nu\nu'}_{lmm\pr l\pr}$, into two compound indices: the two left orbital indices $lm$ and the left fermionic frequency index $\nu$ are combined into one compound index $\{ml,\nu \}$, while the two right orbital indices $m\pr l\pr$ and the right fermionic frequency index $\nu'$ form the second compound index $\{m\pr l\pr,\nu' \}$. \footnote{Note that the bosonic frequency $\omega$ does not enter the compound index; in fact, the AbinitioD$\Gamma$A program is parallelized over the "external" index $\cvec{q} = ( \kvec{q}, \omega )$.} This way, $F^{\omega\nu\nu'}_{lmm\pr l\pr}$ can be written in matrix form, $F^{\omega}_{\{ml,\nu'\}\{m\pr l\pr,\nu\}}$, as illustrated in Fig.~\ref{fig:g_matrix_1}.
 Please note that in the local $F^{\omega\nu\nu'}_{lmm\pr l\pr}$ many matrix elements are zero, since the Kanamori interaction allows only for entries with pairwise matching orbitals.
 These zero matrix elements are exactly the orbital components not present in \verb=2PFile=.
 However, in order to perform straightforward matrix operations, one needs to work with the whole matrix including all zero elements.
-On the other hand, this has the advantage that the implementation of the main AbinitioD$\Gamma$A program is not restricted to density-density or Kanamori kind of interactions.
+Please note however that, despite this general implementation, due to the spin diagonalization into the density and magnetic channel a SU(2) symmetric interaction is still required.

 Similar to the local, full vertex function $F^{\omega\nu'\nu}$, also the bubble terms $\chi^{nl,\cvec{q}\nu\nu}_0$, $\chi^{\cvec{q}\nu\nu}_0$ and $\chi^{\omega\nu\nu}_0$ can be written in matrix form with respect to the compound indices $\{ml,\nu \}$ and $\{m\pr l\pr,\nu' \}$, as visualized in Fig.~\ref{fig:g_matrix}.
 Since the bubble terms are diagonal with respect to the fermionic frequency indices $\chi_0^{\nu\nu'}=\chi_0^{\nu\nu}\delta_{\nu\nu'}$, they have a block-diagonal structure in the compound basis.